MyCryptoCheckout/wordpress/readme.txt

 = Key Features & Highlights =

 - 0% transaction fees
-- No product restrictions
+- No KYC or product restrictions
 - Peer-to-peer transactions
 - No redirection to 3rd parties or iframes
 - Use any crypto wallet you want
 - Automagically detect unique payments using one wallet address
 - Hierarchically deterministic (HD) wallet support
-- 1-Click payment buttons, MetaMask, etc.
+- 1-Click payment buttons, Electrum, MetaMask, Trust Wallet, Phantom, etc.
 - Fiat autosettlement enables you to connect to exchange(s) and instantly convert selected coins to fiat or stablecoins
 - Donations widget shortcode generator
 - 0-conf (mempool) support for some coins